Ash Wednesday Drive Thru Ashes

 April 4, 10am

-We are excited to kick off our Picnic in the Parking Lot outdoor services with our Easter service.
-Weather permitting, all are invited to join us for our first outdoor service in our parking lot on King Street.
+Weather permitting, all are invited to join us for our hybrid in-person and outdoor service in our parking lot on King Street.
 Please wear a mask and maintain social distancing.
 We will have a few folding chairs available, but if possible, please bring a lawn chair or folding chair.

 If it is raining or snowing, the service will be streaming only.
 Please check if the weather is questionable that morning!